10 things to celebrate about Swindon – No 10: Multicultural Swindon – much to be proud of

 In 1997 I created SwindonWeb with the same attitude.
 And although I passed on the baton several years ago, I’m happy and proud to report that SwindonWeb has never broken the golden rule set down at its inception: that it would always be 100% positive about Swindon.

-Aside from its wonderful railway history, there are many other rich and diverse aspects to Swindon’s past – and it’s great to see that they’re now being celebrated through the hugely impressive Swindon Heritage magazine.
+Aside from its wonderful railway history, there are many rich and diverse aspects to Swindon’s past.

 Swindon is at last beginning to show pride in its past, but is it also concentrating on promoting its present?
 Well, not really.
-There’s still a lot of work to be done before Swindon overcomes this flaw in its character.
+There’s still much work to do before Swindon overcomes this flaw in its character.
 It still needs some convincing that it really does have much to be proud of.
 A perfect example of something which Swindon excels at, but doesn’t give itself credit for – is its unswerving embracing of multiculturalism.
 It is an admirable quality, but taken for granted here.
 As discussed in recent editions of Swindon Heritage magazine, its positive attitude to diversity is something which Swindon has developed over the years.

-In the 1840s, Swindon was transformed from a small agricultural town to a large industrial one – at a rapid (almost brutal) pace.
-Several waves of influxes of workers from Wales, the Midlands, the north-east and elsewhere brought with them subtle religious and cultural variations.
+In the 1840s, Swindon was transformed from a small agricultural town to a large industrial one.
+This happened at a rapid (almost brutal) pace.
+Several waves of influxes of workers from Wales, the Midlands and elsewhere brought with them subtle religious and cultural variations.
 But Swindon quickly accepted those differences – adopting the attitude that they enriched, rather than diluted, the town’s character.
 The relocation of Londoners to our town after the Second World War met with no difficulties.
 And many Irish, Italian and Polish people happily settled here in the post-war years.
 More recently, Asian influences have added yet more colour to Swindon life.
 It seems entirely appropriate that Swindon has associations with not one but three twin towns.
 Our connection with Torun has reinforced the link with Poland, and there’s an unlikely but welcome connection with Ocotal in Nicaragua.